What is Radiesse?

 How long does it last?

-Radiesse lasts at least 1-1 1/2 years, although the company states that it can last up to 2 years.
-As such, it is a long lasting substance, which also induces production of natural collagen in the skin around itself, thus producing a long term effect of softening of the lines and hollows treated.
+Radiesse typically can last for 1-1 1/2 years, although the company states that it can last up to 2 years.
+It is a long lasting substance, which also prompts collagen production in the skin in the treatment area.
+Most patients enjoy long-lasting results, reporting softened lines and plumpiness in the areas treated for months after treatment.

 Is it painful to inject?